pokyah/minimal-mistakes/_posts/2018-04-03-Spatial-interpolation-using-multiple-linear-regression-a-beginners-overview-R-implementation.md

 ## Spatialization definition

-Spatialization or spatial interpolation derives a __continuous surface__ from values measured at discrete locations to predict values at any location in the interest zone.
+Spatialization or spatial interpolation creates a __continuous surface__ from values measured at discrete locations to predict values at any location in the interest zone with the best accuracy.
-The global objective is to produce the most accurate surface from existing sample data as well as characterizing the error and variability of the predicted data.
+Characterizing the error and the variability of the predicted data are also parts of spatialization procedures.

 In the chapter *The principles of geostatistical analysis*  of the [Using ArcGis Geostatistical analyst](http://dusk2.geo.orst.edu/gis/geostat_analyst.pdf), K. Johnston gives an efficient overview of what spatialization is and what are the two big groups of techniques (deterministic and stochastic).

+We will not present all of them in the context of this post to keep the focus on the multiple regression technique.

-The book also provides a glossary of recurrent geostatistical terms (another useful one is available on Pr.
+(*The book also provides a glossary of recurrent geostatistical terms (another useful one is available on Pr.
 D.E.
-Meyers [personal page](http://www.u.arizona.edu/~donaldm/homepage/glossary.html)).
+Meyers [personal page](http://www.u.arizona.edu/~donaldm/homepage/glossary.html)*).

- The choice of the method depends on several factors which are all associated with certain __assumptions that have to be fulfilled__ in order to be applied.
-However, most spatial interpolation methods can mathematically be reduced to basically the same principles.
-Therefore, most of the applications follow the same principles in order to meet the assumptions and criteria required by the methods.
-These criteria are based on the __assumption on second order spatial [stationarity](https://www.youtube.com/watch?v=K3eUIDu4NWw) or, for the geostatistical approach, the intrinsic hypothesis__.

- We will not present all of them in the context of this post to keep the focus on the multiple regression technique.

 ## Multiple linear Regression : key concept